luncheon/comparator-factory-factory/README.md

   * Numeric collation such that "1" < "2" < "10"
   * [See Intl.Collator at MDN for details](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Collator)
 * Chaining comparison functions
+* Creating not a comparison function but a comparison function factory;
+  Designed to share comparison rules in the product
 * Lightweight (< 1kb gzipped IIFE)

 ## Install